RHODESIAN RIDGEBACK

 In spite of its size and muscular strength, it gets on well with other dogs and is not a fighter, unless provoked.

 It must be noted that even though most Ridgebacks are brave and confident this is not always the case.
 Temperaments do vary.
-I have had Ridgebacks in my training classes that were self-assured and confident, there were others who, especially females, who were somewhat timid.
+I have had Ridgebacks in my training classes that were self-assured and confidenet, however there were others that were somewhat timid.

 As with any breed, in spite of the reputation it might have, it is wise to view the parents before deciding on the choice of a pup.
 If the parents have good sound temperaments, there is every chance that the pup will inherit these qualities.